ManeckLee/BTN-IRSystem/README.md

 # BTN-IRSystem
-This repository saves the sorce code of BTN-IRSystem, which is one of the CNSoftCup's subjects.
+This repository saves the source code of BTN-IRSystem, which is one of the CNSoftCup's subjects.

 ## Run Environment